salah-l/vuenimate/README.md

 ## API Reference

-Below are some of the components available in vuenimate (more animations comming soon):
+Below are some of the components available in vuenimate (more animations coming soon):

 ```
 <va-fade-in-up>